Bedrock-OSS/bedrock-wiki-legacy/guide/software-preparation.md

 - [x] Installed the necessary software;
 - [x] Downloaded the Vanilla Example files;
-- [x] Located your com.mojang folder and created your add-on's workspace.
+- [x] Located your com.mojang folder and created your addon's workspace.

 **What you are to do next:**
-- [ ] Create your add-ons manifests, pack icons;
+- [ ] Create your addons manifests, pack icons;
 - [ ] Learn to use `.mcfunction`, `.mcstructure`,  `.mcpack`  and  `.mcaddon`.